 Some ASN providers may see patients enrolled in the Healthy Texas Women (HTW) program.
-Patients enrolled in HTW are considered insured and do not qualify to receive vaccines under the ASN Program.
+Patients enrolled in HTW are considered insured and do not qualify to receive vaccines under the ASN program.
 Some LHD clinics, FQHCs, and RHCs purchase vaccines to administer to insured adults.

 Vaccines purchased with LHD, FQHC, and RHC funds can be used at the discretion of the site.

-Patients who are 19 years of age and previously initiated a vaccination series under the TVFC Program are eligible to complete the series using ASN vaccines regardless of current health insurance status.
+Patients who are 19 years of age and previously initiated a vaccination series under the TVFC program are eligible to complete the series using ASN vaccines regardless of current health insurance status.
 These patients must have started the vaccine series when the patient was 18 years of age or younger and the vaccine must be administered at a DSHS PHR or LHD clinic and must be completed by the time the patient turns 20 years of age.

-NOTE: A "series" in this case is specific to two (2) doses of Hepatitis A (HepA); three (3) doses of Hepatitis B (HepB); two or three (2 or 3) doses of Human Papillomavirus (HPV); two (2) doses of Meningococcal Conjugate (ACWY); two (2) doses of Measles, Mumps, and Rubella (MMR); three (3) doses of Tetanus, Diphtheria/Tetanus, Diphtheria, Pertussis (Td/Tdap); and two (2) doses of Varicella (Chickenpox).
+NOTE: A "series" in this case is specific to two doses of Hepatitis A (HepA); three doses of Hepatitis B (HepB); two doses of Meningococcal Conjugate (ACWY); two doses of Measles, Mumps, and Rubella (MMR); three doses of Tetanus, Diphtheria/Tetanus, Diphtheria, Pertussis (Td/Tdap).
 This policy does not apply to Meningococcal B (MenB), Polio, Haemophilus influenzae (Hib) or Influenza vaccines.
 This policy also does not apply to booster doses.

 All adult vaccine doses administered at eligible sites should be reported on the "Enter Doses Administered" page in VAOS.
 It is important to accurately report doses administered to adults.
-The DSHS Immunizations uses this information to account for adult vaccine usage and to project and maintain supply.
+The DSHS Immunization program uses this information to account for adult vaccine usage and to project and maintain supply.